TimeDelta/auto-psych-nosology/README.md

 | $\mu_{g,d}$            | Empirical mean of latent dimension d over nodes in graph $g$. |
 | $\sigma_{g,d}^2$       | Empirical variance of latent dimension $d$ over nodes in graph $g$ (clamped to stay positive). |
 | $\lambda_{\text{KLD}}$ | Weight of the moment-based regularizer. |

-#### Stability and Regularization
-Training RGCN-SCAE models on multiplex graphs can exhibit several characteristic failure modes.
-Detailed mitigation strategies and hyperparameter guidelines are provided in [`training_stability.md`](training_stability.md).

 #### Adaptive Subgraph Sampling for Stability Testing
 A practical limitation of this approach is that it is trained on a single, fixed multiplex graph.